tomronw/johgo/README.md

 # About
 [![License: Apache 2.0](https://img.shields.io/badge/License-Apache_2.0-yellow)](https://opensource.org/license/apache-2-0/) <br />
 JohGo is a free, open-source, search engine for UK Pokémon TCG products.
 I had the idea whilst trawling through endless Google pages of out of stock products.
 Written with a mix of React/Go, it utilises ElasticSearch to hold the data from the scrapes.

 - [View the site here!](https://johgo.xyz)
-- Currently scraping 60~ UK sites returning on average 8000-8500 products
+- Currently scraping 70~ UK sites returning on average 12000-13000 products
-- Filters out most garbage on the backend.
+- Filters out most mystery box/joblot garbage on the backend with the option to filter out single cards.
 - Gets top trending search terms from the web.
 - Feel free to use as a blueprint for your own project!